ixilai/MAVFusion/README.md

 This will download the SEA-RAFT checkpoint automatically.

-You can also downloaded at [(Google Drive)](https://drive.google.com/file/d/1C-pSoCi4qJREyL-eaOkWBWxsANAe3ZuS/view?usp=sharing)
+You can also download at [(Google Drive)](https://drive.google.com/file/d/1C-pSoCi4qJREyL-eaOkWBWxsANAe3ZuS/view?usp=sharing)

 #### 2. MAVFusion pretrained model (manual download required)